 Always opt for the largest cage or aviary possible as your bird will appreciate having adequate space to spread his wings and potter around safely.
 This will also allow for more room for toys and perches, both things your bird will enjoy.
 Always select perches and toys that are designed for pet birds as they need to be clean and pesticide-free.
 Some birds love shredding paper whereas others love swinging on a swaying perch or chattering away to themselves in the mirror.
-Birds are unique and incredibly entertaining animals so observing their behaviour will tell you a great deal about your bird’s personality and what toys he likes best.
+Birds are unique and incredibly entertaining animals so observing their behaviour will tell you a great deal about your bird’s personality and what bird toys he likes best.

 Food and water

 Food and water bowls should not be placed directly under perches as droppings will fall into them.
-Place the bowls close to the perches but spread them out so that your bird is encouraged to be more active in seeking out his food and water.
+Place the bowls close to the perches but spread them out so that your bird is encouraged to be more active in seeking out his bird food and water.
 Water bowls or shallow water baths that you attach to the opening of the cage can be used but ensure you change the water daily and clean the bowls out regularly.
 Baths are great as they allow the bird to preen and encourages natural grooming but make sure the water is shallow and change it daily or as soon as it becomes soiled, whichever comes first.
-Your pet’s food will differ depending on the type of bird you have so always purchase food specially designed for your bird.
-Offering treats such as seed bells, millet spray, cuttlefish etc are all great for enrichment too but again, ensure any food or treats you offer are suitable for the bird you have as there are many different varieties.
+Your bird’s food will differ depending on the type of bird you have so always purchase food specially designed for your bird.
+Offering treats such as seed bells, millet spray, cuttlefish etc are all great for enrichment too but again, ensure any bird food or bird treats you offer are suitable for the bird you have as there are many different varieties.

 Daily spot cleaning of the cage floor is advised to remove food spoilage and droppings and a weekly thorough clean of the entire cage and perches using a bird-safe disinfectant is suggested.
 Some bird owners prefer to use paper towels or plain cage liner paper to line the floor of the cage whereas others opt for bird-safe sand.
 Whatever substrate you decide to use, ensure it is easy to clean regularly and is safe to use in your pet’s cage.